 It’s something I’ve thought about on and off for a while.
 I’m not competent to speak theologically (and certainly not in any way authoritatively) on its worth as a sacrament, I’ve developed a sort of mental framework or working theory for thinking about Confession and explaining it to others.

-2. Authority of the Church: As an action, Confession to a priest is you demonstrating that whether you agree/understand, you’re humble enough to respect an authority outside of your own ego.
-That is, you have enough humility to respect the authority of the Church.
-And in terms of the “very tangible personal benefit,” lets admit that confessing your deepest failings to another real person is incredibly difficult and humbling.
+2. Authority of the Church: As an action, confession to a priest is you demonstrating that whether you agree/understand, you’re humble enough to respect an authority outside of your own ego.
+That is, you have enough humility to respect the authority of the Christian community through time.
+And in terms of the “very tangible personal benefit,” let’s admit that confessing your deepest failings to another real person is incredibly difficult; genuinely humbling.
 And there’s worth to putting yourself in that situation and coming away realizing you won’t be scolded or put down, but encouraged to become an even better person.

-What connects these three prongs of my “working theory” of Confession, again, is courteousness.
-In other words, I think of Confession as a way to demonstrate the basic courtesy of honesty to your Creator, courtesy of respect to your Church, and courtesy of knowledge to your priest.
-This helps me think about Confession less as a personal-egotistical challenge and more as a personal-social responsibility.
+What connects these three prongs of my “working theory” of confession is courteousness.
+In other words, I think of confession as a way to demonstrate the basic courtesy of honesty to the Creator, courtesy in respecting the Christian community, and courtesy of the gift of knowledge to your priest.
+This helps me think about confession less as a personal-egotistical challenge and more as a personal-social responsibility.